 We are passionate about creating moments with our residents that will brighten their day – we call this our sunny moments club.

-We spend time getting to know each individual and create an ever-changing programme full of activities and fun things to do, giving them the chance to do what they love best, or explore new experiences or talents.
+We spend time getting to know each individual and our dedicated activity co-ordinators create an ever-changing programme full of activities and fun things to do, giving residents the chance to do what they love best, or explore new experiences or talents.
 Sunny moments are created with our dedicated activities co-ordinator and can involve individual or group activities, friends, family and the local community.

 We arrange everything from crafts, quizzes and armchair aerobics to food tasting, movie afternoons and community choirs – just to name a few.
 Sometimes sunny moments are those moments we take to relax and reflect.
 We have quieter times to chat with a friend, share our most vivid memories or perhaps enjoy a stroll around the garden.

 Sporting moments are sunny moments – there really is something for everyone.
 We enjoy cheerleading, ball games, hoopla, indoor golf or simply reminiscing about a favourite sport!

 Monday - Skittles and flower arranging